FAQ, Support

 • Pros:

 Excellent light transmission, long-lasting, aesthetically pleasing.
-Tempered glass is capable of withstanding heavy wind and hail, and offer good impact resistance.
+Tempered glass is capable of withstanding heavy wind and hail, and offers good impact resistance.

 • Cons: